Download Wildland Management Policies in PDF format

 Download Grassland Management Monitoring Project 2012 Appendices in PDF format

-Grazing animals have been a part of the ecosystem of this region for many thousands of years.
-The flora of the East Bay evolved under the influence of prehistoric herbivores, large herds of deer, elk, antelope, and other grazing animals.
+Grazing animals were a part of the ecosystem of this region for many tens of thousands of years.
+The native flora of the East Bay evolved under the influence of prehistoric herbivores, such as mammoths, ground sloths, horses, and camels and historic grazers, such as musk ox, bison, deer, elk, and antelope as well as other common disturbances such as wildfire and drought.

 Today, visitors to the East Bay Regional Parks may encounter cattle, sheep or goats grazing on the grasslands.
-The Park District has over 40 years of experience using grazing as a resource tool.
-Our program is conducted under a highly regulated license based upon accepted principles of range management.
+The District has over 50 years of experience using grazing as a resource management tool.
+Our program is operated with a license system based on current accepted principles of range management.

-Livestock grazing utilizing cattle, sheep and goats is used as a vegetation management tool to maintain and improve habitat conditions for resident plants and animals and to prevent wildfires.
-Ongoing research indicates that moderately grazed areas generally display a greater diversity and density of plant and animal life.
+Cattle, sheep, and goat grazing are used as a vegetation management tool to reduce fire fuels and maintain or improve habitat conditions for resident plants and wildlife.
+Current research indicates that well-managed, moderately grazed areas generally display a greater diversity and density of native plant and animal life.

-Approximately 5,000 cattle, 1,000 sheep and 1,000 goats are spread out over about half of the District's 65 parks.
-Most of the grazing takes place during the spring and early summer.
+Approximately 65% of District land is grazed by 6,000 cattle, 1,500 sheep, and 1,600 goats, which are spread out over about half of the District's 65 parks at any given time.
+Most of the cattle and sheep grazing takes place during the winter and early spring.
+Goats are typically used for fire fuel load reduction projects between March and August.”

 - Benefits of Grazing Animals